willkim1126/Project-Foodie/README.md

 ## A new approach to the Final Model
-**Though I was able to achieve a much better evalutation metrics after I got rid of outliers, I wasn't sure if that was enough to get credits for step7.
-So below is my attempt to create a final model including two new features of 'calories' and 'n_steps'.
-I was not able to finish the final model and was not able to run it.
-However, I hope the below show some framework and approach I was taking to achieve the final model.**

 ### Two New Features
 The new features or variables in the dataset I thought it would better the base model was: calories and n_steps.
 If the meal had more calories, it could mean that it will have more ingredients or have bigger portion size, leading to higher complexity of recipe, affecting the minutes.
 In contrast, less calories might mean less ingredients and less portion size, leading to lower complexity of recipe, affecting the minutes.
 Number of steps is very intuitive since it will directly influence the complexity of the recipe.

-### Limitations
-Unfortunately, I was not able to run the final model without my laptop crashing.
-There's definitely a way to make this model work, but with the time constraint, I was not able to fit the model properly on time.

 ## Fairness Analysis
 Again, due to time constraint I was not able to run the model again and actually run the permuatation test.
 My approach was to divide into two groups, based on the number of steps, group X being recipes with less than 10 steps, and group y being recipes with more than 10 steps.